 The future for inbred dogs

-Many population biologists today are very worried indeed about the long term effects of our current breeding practices, including the issues we have discussed here
+Many population biologists today are very worried indeed about the long term effects of our current breeding practices.

 - inbreeding of purebred dogs